-The Apollos have added Jim Jeffcoat (defensive line), Todd Washington (special teams / running backs), Jim Collins (linebackers), Jimmy Ray Stephens (offensive line), Willie Jackson (wide receivers), David Reaves (running backs / quarterbacks) and Donnie Abraham (defensive backs) to the team’s coaching staff in the new professional football league.
+The Apollos have added Jim Jeffcoat (defensive line), Todd Washington (offensive tackles), Jim Collins (linebackers), Jimmy Ray Stephens (centers/guards), Willie Jackson (wide receivers), David Reaves (running backs / quarterbacks) and Donnie Abraham (defensive backs) to the team’s coaching staff in the new professional football league.

 “I am excited to bring an outstanding group of coaches in to lead this football team, many I have had the pleasure of working with in the past,” said Spurrier.
 “They bring championship experience from all levels of the game and we look forward to bringing a championship team to Orlando.”

 A 14-year NFL veteran and two-time Super Bowl champion with the Cowboys, Jeffcoat joins The Apollos after serving as defensive line coach at the University of Colorado since 2013.
 Jeffcoat played collegiately at Arizona State University and was a first round draft pick by the Dallas Cowboys in 1983.
 In the NFL, Jeffcoat played for the Cowboys (1983-94) and Buffalo Bills (1995-97) and ranks in the top 30 in sacks all-time with 102.5 in his career.
 He began his coaching career in Dallas, coaching the defensive line from 1998-2004.
 Jeffcoat coached the defensive line at the University of Houston from 2008-10 and moved to San Jose State University as defensive line coach from 2011-12 before joining the staff at Colorado.